MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/pipeline-deploy-asset.md

 - **Commerce Cloud Scale Unit Extension - CSU Extension package deployment**
 - **e-Commerce Package - e-Commerce environment deployment**.

-CSU extension package deployment and Commerce package deployment will override the previous deployments.
+Selecting either the **Commerce Cloud Scale Unit Extension - CSU Extension package deployment** or **e-Commerce Package - e-Commerce environment deployment** options will override previous deployments.
 If you have multiple CSU extensions packages, then all CSU packages must be merged as one package for deployment.

 ## Make sure that MSAL.PS is installed